pySam1459/R6Analyser/README.md

 - `SCRIM`: `true`/`false` specifying whether the game is a scrim or not.
 - `SPECTATOR`: `true`/`false` specifying if the game perspective is in spectator mode or in-person.
 - `TIMER_REGION`: A list of 4 integers specifying the region of the game window where the timer is located.
-- `KILLFEED_REGION`: A list of 4 integers specifying the region of the game window where the kill feed is located.
+- `KF_LINE_REGION`: A list of 4 integers specifying the region of the first line in the kill feed.
+The region should be filled by the IGN boxes, but should extend leftwards to be able to fit in longer names.
 - `IGNS`: A list of 0-10 strings specifying the in-game names (IGNs) of the players in the game.
 IGNs 1-5 will be considered as one team, with IGNs 6-10 as the other team.
 It is recommended to specify all 10 IGNs to maximise the accuracy of the program, with a minimum recommendation of 5 IGNs (your team).

 ### Inferred Parameters